 However, the Greek use of the word did not mean the same thing as our modern definition of sympathy.
 In translations of the Bible, the Greek word for Compassion is derived from, splanchnízomai, which refers to a visceral feeling in the bowels.
 The word was intended to communicate a literal sharing in an affliction with another.
 When this word was used, it was something that compelled someone to actually climb into the trenches with another person, and share in that person’s struggle.
 This is how Brené Brown describes Empathy, in her 3-minute short, here.

 In Sanskrit, the word Karuṇā describes a similar sentiment as the ancient Greeks.
 This word is translated to mean any action that is taken to diminish the suffering of others and could also be translated as “compassionate action.”
-The bowels refer Again, the observer is no longer observing the suffering of another, and instead, makes a conscious decision to help alleviate the suffering.
+By this definition, we’re reminded that the observer is not observing the suffering of another, rather instead, making a conscious decision to help alleviate the suffering of another person.

 We recognize there are various forms and degrees of real suffering; even in the First World.
 We are laboring diligently to prepare a place of refuge for you, in our studio.
 Although we have faced numerous setbacks, we continue to struggle well.